getnacelle/nacelle-launch-tests/nuxt-shopify-accounts/README.md

 SHOPIFY_CUSTOM_DOMAIN="nacelle.commercejam.com"
 ```

+Note that the `SHOPIFY_GRAPHQL_TOKEN` is your store's Storefront API Token.

 2. We'll need to expose these to various parts of our application through our `nuxt.config.js`:

-Note that `SHOPIFY_GRAPHQL_TOKEN` is your store's Storefront API Token.

 ```js
 {